 - Minimum system requirements for Windows Sandbox in Windows 10

-- How to turn on Windows Sandbox in Windows 10
+- Turn on Windows Sandbox in Windows 10

 What is Windows Sandbox in Windows 10?